-Containing minutes and agendas from its organizing committee, strategy documents, legal case files, flyers, posters, photographs, membership forms, driver surveys, and press kits, the NYTWA Records offer rich historical documentation of a dynamically active labor union’s fights for “justice, rights, respect, and dignity” for its members through legal advocacy and strategic, collective action.
+Containing minutes and agendas from its organizing committee, strategy documents, legal case files, flyers, posters, photographs, membership forms, driver surveys, and press kits, the NYTWA Records offer rich historical documentation of an active labor union’s fight for “justice, rights, respect, and dignity” for its members through legal advocacy and strategic, collective action.

 To learn more about the contents of the New York Taxi Workers Alliance Records, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.